mkoo21/sitespeed-grafana/README.md

 If you don't have docker and docker-compose you will need to install them.
 DO NOT just install the apt versions particularly for docker-compose as they are very outdated.
 You will need to at least support the docker compose file version 3 spec.

+Ya the installation instructions are written for Debian/Ubuntu.
+If you run something else I'm going to assume you can figure out how to install stuff yourself (general process is the same you just won't use apt)

 ### Docker

 See the [docker CE documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository) for up-to-date instructions.
 Example installation: